-All of the above conferences are mandatory for the pediatric otolaryngology fellow to attend and records of attendance are maintained.
+All the above conferences are mandatory for the pediatric otolaryngology fellow to attend and records of attendance are maintained.
 The fellow will be given protected time free of clinical responsibility during the conferences.
 Furthermore, there is protected time during the work week to prepare for these conferences.

-The didactic lectures for pediatric otolaryngology will occur each Monday morning.
+The didactic lectures for pediatric otolaryngology will occur every Monday morning.
 Faculty lectures will be focused on the entire spectrum of pediatric otolaryngology.
 Invited speakers will come from cross-specialties such as audiology, speech/language disorder, pulmonology, gastroenterology, radiology, pathology and anesthesiology.
 Clinicians with special clinical research skills will also be asked to speak on research methodology.
-In addition, the pediatric otolaryngology fellow is required to attend the Department of Otolaryngology Grand Rounds which focuses on a pediatric otolaryngology topic quarterly.
+In addition, the pediatric otolaryngology fellow is required to attend the Department of Otolaryngology Grand Rounds which focus on a pediatric otolaryngology topic quarterly.
 The Department of Otolaryngology also provides an annual temporal bone dissection course that the pediatric otolaryngology fellow will attend.

 The clinical education is less formal and is comprised of teaching on a variety of topics both while in the operating room and in the clinic, including the inter-disciplinary clinics (Sinus, Hearing, Cleft Palate, Voice, Vascular Malformation, and Sleep).
 The pediatric otolaryngology fellow also is expected to attend monthly departmental-wide morbidity and mortality conferences and bi-monthly pediatric otolaryngology grand rounds.
 Fellows are encouraged to attend all other relevant weekly departmental conferences geared toward the otolaryngology residents (e.g. head and neck tumor board, radiology conference and other non-pediatric grand rounds).